abergs/ideasofanders/_posts/2013-06-19-typescript-09-generics-what-and-how-to-use-them.md

 ---
 redirect_from: /idea/12/typescript-09-generics-what-and-how-to-use-them/
 layout: post
-title: TypeScript 0.9 Generics: What?
-And How to use them
+title: "TypeScript 0.9 Generics: What?
+And How to use them"
 headline: "Generic type anyone?"
 categories: development
 tags: